mitsuba-renderer/drjit/docs/what.rst

    print(dr.mean(b))

 performs a reduction that adds values computed by different threads.
-At this point, Dr.Jit compiles and launches a kernel containing the previous steps.
+It is at this point that Dr.Jit compiles and launches a kernel containing the previous steps.

 Metaprogramming
 ---------------